PuntoCommerce/marketing-cloud-connector/doc/doc2/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

 ## Events

-Marketing Cloud Connectors Analytics functionality supports configurable event tracking, using a field mapping approach similar to Triggers and Data Feeds.
+Marketing Cloud Connectors Analytics functionality supports configurable event tracking, using a field-mapping approach similar to Triggers and Data Feeds.
-The Connector also supports *custom events* that you can output based on predefined storefront events occurring.
+The Connector also supports *custom events* that can output based on predefined storefront event occurrences.

 ### Available Events